 Standard USB Plug

-This is the external part of the drive that forms a physical interface with the host (i.e. your computer).
+This is the external part of the drive that forms a physical connection with the host (your computer, or other compatible device).
 They tend to be flat and rectangular in shape.
 The “male” part of the USB connector that slides into the computer is called a plug; the female connector that can link to other cables and devices is called the port (though sometimes it’s called the receptacle).

 Most USB plugs are Standard-A connectors.
 These are the classic USB Type A devices.
 Plugs are also available as Type-B, Mini-USB, Micro-USB, and USB Type-C.